MD2911/aem-guides-wknd-events/README.md

 This is the code companion for a tutorial that walks through the process of setting up an AEM project to leverage the Single Page App or SPA Editor feature.

 Aside from the implementation of Adobe, I am giving few more examples to show few more examples.
 This tutorial extends the Adobe Weekend Tutorial to cover few key-points that are common during the development.
+Note: The tutorial covers the basics based on my need, so it maybe different than what you are looking for.
 The extension from Chapter 3 includes the following:

 1. Creation of a Simple Custom Component: Customization of properties, integration with React BootStrap and custom Exporter
 1. Creation of a container component: How to work with dynamic container